ajreynol/rexec_cvc4/README.md

 # Examples:

+* `rexec remoteHost regress -B testBranch`
+Checkout branch `testBranch` on remote and local, run regressions on remote.
 * `rexec remoteHost rinstall -B testBranch`
-Checkout branch `testBranch` on remote and local, install the binary from the remote machine to the local machine.
+Checkout branch `testBranch` on remote and local, install on remote and copy the binary from the remote machine to the local machine.
 * `rexec remoteHost regress -s src`
 Syncronize the local source to remote if the src/ directory was modified locally and run regressions.
-* `rexec remoteHost regress -B testBranch CVC4_REGRESSION_ARGS=--tlimit=60000` Checkout branch `testBranch` on remote and local, run regressions with a 60 second timeout (determined by `CVC4_REGRESSION_ARGS` above).
+* `rexec remoteHost regress CVC4_REGRESSION_ARGS=--tlimit=60000`
+Run regressions with a 60 second timeout (determined by `CVC4_REGRESSION_ARGS` above).
+Code syncronization is automatically inferred when not provided based on the policy below.

 # Policy for automatic code syncronization